-Dr Ann Kelly is a Reader (Associate Professor) in Global Health and Deputy Director of the MSc in Global Health & Social Justice programme.
+Dr Ann Kelly is a Reader (Associate Professor) in Global Health and Director of the MSc in Global Health & Social Justice programme.
 She is the Postgraduate Teaching Director for the Department of Global Health & Social Medicine.

 An anthropologist by training (Cambridge University, 2007), Ann’s ethnographic research has often been intertwined with public health interventions and disease control programmes, particularly in sub-Saharan Africa.

 Her work has received support from a wide range of funders, including the Wellcome Trust, the UK Economic and Social Research Council (ESRC), the Bill and Melinda Gates Foundation and the Leverhulme Trust.

 She is a member of the steering committee of the UK Ebola Response Anthropology Platform, an initiative jointly funded by the Wellcome Trust and Department for International Development (DfID) to assist in the containment of the recent outbreak.

 - Emergency research and transitional research practices